bitswamp/bitswamp.github.io/_posts/2019-08-19-run-qmkbuilder-locally.md

 title: Run QMK Keyboard Firmware Builder locally with Docker
 ---

+Run a copy of https://kbfirmware.com locally in Docker containers with minimal config required.

+### Background

 The other day I was getting an error trying to download .hex files from https://kbfirmware.com (it's fine now).

 I'd been meaning to set up a copy on my computer, because I want to try some changes to the default wiring method.

 The original source https://github.com/ruiqimao/qmkbuilder is easy enough for a developer to use, but the setup still involves a few steps.

+### The project

-So I created a Dockerfile and a compose file at https://github.com/bitswamp/qmkbuilder-docker to automate it.
+I created a Dockerfile and a compose file at https://github.com/bitswamp/qmkbuilder-docker to automate it.
 Now you can run your own copy like:

 * Install [Docker](https://www.docker.com/get-started)
 * Download or clone https://github.com/bitswamp/qmkbuilder-docker